itom-project/itom/docs/userDoc/source/07_plugins/development/pluginStructure.rst

 Plugin load mechanism of |itom|
 -------------------------------

-For information about loading plugins in |itom|, see the section :ref:plugins-loading.
+For information about loading plugins in |itom|, see the section :ref:`plugins-loading`.

 Basic plugin structure
 ----------------------